-We are very excited about the success of last year’s gathering, “Changing Maine for Racial Justice: Centering Anti-Racism in Our Movements”.
+We are very excited about the success of a recent gathering, “Changing Maine for Racial Justice: Centering Anti-Racism in Our Movements”.
 Here are some of the highlights:

 (Top Left: Samaa Abdurraqib, Co-Founder of For Us, By Us opening the 2017 Changing Maine summit)

 We had the privilege of partnering with For Us, By Us to organize the event.
 For Us, By Us is a fundraising engine, and a flexible fund to build capacity for people of color (PoC)-led initiatives in Maine.
 We know the importance of following the leadership of PoC, so we made sure to use an organizing model that centered PoC leadership while white ROSC members took a support role.
 For Us, By Us created all content for the gathering, and ROSC took care of fundraising, catering, registration, securing a space for the event, and making sure workshop presenters got paid, among other logistics work.
 This model was a powerful way for ROSC to center the work of PoC organizers and to use ROSC resources to support PoC-led work.